home | back

-Several projects currently on the go in a range of different genres.
-A couple of my more fully developed new plays are described below.
+Several film, TV & theatre projects currently on the go in a range of different genres.
+Two recently re-developed new plays are described below:

 Caitlin is a psychologically damaged young woman who has trouble distinguishing between dreams and reality.
 Her charismatic mother, Marilyn, orchestrates successful ad campaigns for a living.
 The two of them are locked in a profoundly disturbed relationship based on a lifetime of secrets and lies.
 Friend to both is Martin, a young Inuk filmmaker with secrets of his own, who brings with him age-old legends of the northern lights.

 With every lie told and every secret unraveled, Martin is drawn further into Caitlin and Marilyn’s treacherous world; at the same time, Caitlin and Marilyn drift steadily into his.
 Dancing above them all the while are the northern lights of Martin’s beliefs.
 Threatening danger, even while offering the possibility of transcendence, the northern lights hold the power to transform each of their lives forever – and the results are sure to shake the night skies.